christopherpriebe/hogisim/README.md

 Brick also has a file browser library, which will be useful for the pre-existing workspace loading feature.
 These two aforementioned features were potentially ideas that needed to be scraped in favor of a more simple approach so that the project could be finished on time.
 However, it seems things should go according to plan from here on out.

+### Backend updates
+The backend component is a graph structure representing the user's circuit.
+This graph can be used to compute results, or check for invalid inputs.
+This graph is not yet implemented, and could take a number of forms:
+- A static graph that is compiled from the user's circuit
+- A graph that can be navigated and mutated, e.g. via [Zippers](http://learnyouahaskell.com/zippers)

+The current exploratory implementation demonstrates that it is possible to compute digital logic using a graph-like structure.

+The main challenge for the backend team is thinking ahead to the interaction between user input and the computation for simulating the circuit's outputs.
+Isolated from user interaction, the backend implementation for simulating logic gates is trivial.
+However, we may want to dynamically update the graph representation of the circuit, which is difficult using a functional approach.
+In addition, a compilation process may not be trivial either.

+Thus far the backend has a baseline implementation for logic gate simulation, so the deadline seems appropriate still.
+When the interaction between the frontend and backend components is decided, then the direction for backend implementation will be clearer and a more functional prototype can be implemented.

 ## Project Timeline
 | Goal | Date |